 As an example, let’s say we’ve had a history of unwelcome submissions from the email address

-Adding Email Denylist / Allowlist Rules
+Adding Email Denylist or Allowlist Rules

-Denying/Allowing Specific Email Addresses
+Denying or Allowing Specific Email Addresses

-In our example, we want to prevent
+In our denylist example, we want to prevent

-Once changes have been saved, any attempt by a user to enter that email address in the form will result in a validation error stating This email address is not allowed.
+Once we save our changes, any attempt by a user to enter that email address in the form will result in a validation error stating, “This email address is not allowed.”

-Note: If you’d like to edit the text for this error, please check our tutorial on adjusting validation messages.
+Note: If you’d like to edit the text for this error, please check out our tutorial on adjusting validation messages.

-Denying/Allowing Groups of Emails (More General Rules)
+Denying or Allowing Groups of Emails (More General Rules)

-Denylists and Allowlists can be more flexible than just specific email addresses.
+Denylists and allowlists can be more flexible than just specific email addresses.
 You can also use these options to create broader rules.

-As an example, we’ll set up an Allowlist that only accepts emails for our company’s
+As an example, we’ll set up an allowlist that only accepts emails for our company’s